Positioning system

 A positioning system is a system for determining the position of an object in space.
-One of the most well-known and commonly used positioning systems is the Global Positioning System (GPS).

-Positioning system technologies exist ranging from worldwide coverage with meter accuracy to workspace coverage with sub-millimeter accuracy.
+Positioning system technologies exist ranging from interplanetary coverage with meter accuracy to workspace and laboratory coverage with sub-millimeter accuracy.
+A major subclass is made of geopositioning systems, used for determining an object's position with respect to Earth, i.e., its geographical position; one of the most well-known and commonly used geopositioning systems is the Global Positioning System (GPS) and similar global navigation satellite systems (GNSS).

 Coverage

 Interplanetary systems

 Interplanetary-radio communication systems not only communicate with spacecraft, but they are also used to determine their position.
 Radar can track targets near the Earth, but spacecraft in deep space must have a working transponder on board to echo a radio signal back.
 Orientation information can be obtained using star trackers.

 Global systems

 Global navigation satellite systems (GNSS) allow specialized radio receivers to determine their 3-D space position, as well as time, with an accuracy of 2–20 metres or tens of nanoseconds.
 Currently deployed systems use microwave signals that can only be received reliably outdoors and that cover most of Earth's surface, as well as near-Earth space.

 The existing and planned systems are: